-Please note that these arrangements may change at short notice following regular review and risk assessments.
+Please note that these arrangements may change at short notice following regular reviews and risk assessments.

-Bridgwater, Frome, Taunton and Yeovil libraries will continue to provide People’s Network public access computers, for free of charge essential internet access.
-Computer availability is reduced due to social distancing measures, face coverings are essential and you may need to book in advance.
-Struggling to print essential documents at home?
+Our libraries will continue to provide People’s Network public access computers for internet access.
+Computer availability is reduced due to social distancing measures.
+Face coverings are essential, and it is advisable to check with your local library in advance of visiting, as you may need to book a session in advance.
+Struggling to print documents at home?
 For a small charge, you can print from library computers, or use our new Wi-Fi printing service to print from your personal Apple and Android wireless devices.

-While browsing is not currently possible, our popular Library Choice Service and the reservation service for specific requests will continue to be available from Bridgwater, Frome, Taunton and Yeovil.
 The Library Choice Service enables you to request up to ten books hand-picked by a member of staff based on your favourite genres or authors.
-Simply complete the request form on the Somerset Libraries website, or in person at the library, and staff will be in touch about your selections.
-Or, if you wish to borrow a particular title, you can use the reservation system via librarieswest.org.uk.
+Complete the request form on the Somerset Libraries website, or in person at the library, and staff will be in touch about your selections.
+If you wish to borrow a particular title, you can use the reservation system at librarieswest.org.uk.
 Charges may apply and you will be notified by email, SMS or letter when your item is available.

-Many online resources are also available for you to access from home as well as in the library, why not take advantage of home access to Ancestry to research your family history, currently extended to 31 March 2021.
+Many online resources are also available for you to access from home as well as in the library.
+If you enjoy researching your family history, take advantage of home access to Ancestry, currently extended to June 2021.

 We will continue to post regular online events and updates across Somerset Libraries social media pages.
 Find “Somerset Libraries” on Facebook, @SomersetLib on Twitter, or search “Somerset Libraries” on Instagram.

 All Somerset County Council Libraries are operating NHS Test and Trace, following government legislation.
-This means that when visiting a Library, if you have a smart phone you will need to scan the NHS QR posters located at the entrance.
+When visiting a library, if you have a smart phone you will need to scan the NHS QR posters located at the entrance.

-If you don’t have a smart phone, don’t worry – we will be taking your contact details manually as before.
+If you don’t have a smart phone, don’t worry – we will record your contact details manually..